Burauen: Philippine–American War

-The short-lived Philippine Republic proclaimed on June 12, 1898, face a new enemy, the American who were pursuing their so-called “Manifest Destiny” The troops of the Revolutionary Army under General Ambrosio Mojica, realizing that their fortification of “estacas” (bamboo palisades) around the poblacion of Burauen were weak, they force to withdraw to the mountains.
-Several encounters occur during the Filipino-American War, the American burned the poblacion on July 4, 1900, sparing only the Catholic Church, its convent, the warehouses and the building of the Smith Bell and Co. and Chinese merchandizing.
-This incident made Burauen one of the strongholds of the “Pulahan” dissidents.

-With the cessation of hostilities, the people devoted their efforts to the reconstruction of their homes and expansion of their farms to usher progress of the municipality.
-The productive endeavors of the people lured many enterprises to the town.
-The first Electric System and cinematographic house in Leyte and Samar were established in Burauen in 1916.
-In 1928 Burauen Academy, the first secondary school in the municipality was founded.
-The different municipal administrations of the time were able to put up irrigation system in 1912.
-Constructed a big public market in 1918, erect a concrete municipal building in 1925 and build concrete school building in 1928. the income of the municipality in 1918 to 1928 was bigger than the income of the whole province of Surigao, this due to the wide area of abacá plantation of that time.
-This boomtown prosperity of Burauen lasted until 1929 when the great depression took place.
+During the Philippine–American War, revolutionary forces led by General Ambrosio Mójica operated extensively within Burauen and neighboring towns.
+On 4 July 1900, American forces burned large portions of the town during military operations against Filipino resistance fighters.

+The destruction of the municipality contributed to the rise of the Pulahan movement in Leyte, an anti-American resistance and religious movement active in the early 1900s.

+In the early 1900s, Burauen became one of the leading economic centers in Eastern Visayas due to the rapid expansion of the abaca trade.
+Several notable developments occurred during this period such as the establishment of irrigation systems in 1912, installation of one of the earliest electric systems in Leyte and Samar in 1916, opening of one of the first cinematographic houses in the region, and modernization of municipal infrastructure and public markets.

+Historical accounts also state that the municipality’s revenue at one point exceeded the provincial income of Surigao because of the booming hemp industry.

 World War II

+During World War II, Japanese Imperial forces occupied Burauen.

 The outbreak of World War II stunted the economic growth of Burauen.
 The Japanese Military encamped the eastern part of the poblacion there were many encounters between the Japanese forces and the guerillas who were firmly established in their mountain strongholds.
 In August 1944, the Japanese established a "comfort station" in the town, where the invaders enslaved local girls, teens, and young adults into becoming sex slaves called "comfort women", who were routinely gang-raped and murdered by Japanese soldiers.
-During the Allied Forces liberation of Leyte on October 20, 1944, Burauen was among the most heavily devastated towns in Leyte, thousands of civilians were killed and a number of properties were destroyed.
+During the Allied liberation of Leyte on October 20, 1944, Burauen was among the most devastated towns in Leyte, thousands of civilians were killed and a number of properties were destroyed.